arichiardi/fonda/README.md

 There are two types of steps: **taps** and **processors**.

 Processors get a path and a function.
-The data returned will be placed on the context on that path.
+The data returned will be placed in the context on that path.

 Taps only get a function, and if they succeed, the result is ignored.

-If any step returns an anomaly, or triggers an exception, the execution of the steps stops and the global taps and callbacks will be called.
+If any step returns an anomaly, or triggers an exception, the execution of the steps stops and the global taps callbacks will be called.

 If any step returns an anomaly, the anomaly-tap will be called with the RuntimeContext, and then the on-anomaly callback